Free Initial Consultation | (980) 237-4579

 • Do you have the staff and resources to handle my DWI case?

-Criminal DWI Penalties in North Carolina
+Penalties and Jail Time for a DUI in North Carolina

 DWI sentencing in Charlotte after a conviction can be complicated.
 The NC DWI Sentencing Chart varies.
 Primarily, criminal DWI penalties depend upon the level of your precise DWI charge, which is determined by your BAC, any aggravating or mitigating factors, and your prior history.
 Additionally, North Carolina considers other “grossly aggravating” factors which can heighten the potential penalties.